 How to Take Care of the Oregano Plant

 - Oregano plant needs six to eight hours of sunlight per day

-- It needs to dry in between of watering spells
+- It needs to dry in between watering spells

-- It should be fertilised every two weeks with a water-soluble fertiliser.
+- It should be fertilized every two weeks with a water-soluble fertilizer.

 - It is a good companion plant.

 - You can harvest it when required.
-The best flavour of leaves is just before flowering.
+The best flavor of leaves is just before flowering.

 - It can be dried and stored easily and used for months